 This requirement will change depending on physiological status (exercising, growing, breeding etc.), work load and the presence of disease or vitamin E deficiency.
 For foals, broodmares and exercising horses, for example, the requirement increases to 2 IU per kg body weight.

-As an example, a 600 kg horse, undergoing heavy exercise and consuming 2% of its body weight in dry matter (12 kg) per day, requires a minumum of 1200 IUs of vitamin E daily.
+As an example, a 600 kg horse, undergoing heavy exercise and consuming 2% of its body weight in dry matter (12 kg) per day, requires a minimum of 1200 IUs of vitamin E daily.

 A typical timothy grass hay, alone, contains only 5-25 IU per kg, and so 12 kg (average ~ 15 IU) would equal 180 IUs of vitamin E. The remaining 1020 IUs would need to be acquired through other feedstuffs or a concentrated vitamin E supplement.